Tattvasiddhi Śāstra: Author and school affiliation

 The school affiliation of the author and his text has been debated for hundreds of years, even the early Chinese sources disagree.
 Jizang (吉藏 549–623 CE) states that various Chinese teachers consider him as being either a Dharmaguptaka, a Sautrantika, a Dārṣṭāntika, an eclectic teacher, a Bahuśrutīya or a Mahayanist.
-Three monks, Zhiyi (531–597), Jizang (549–623) and Jingying, labeled it a Hinayana school; it was Daoxuan (596–667) who first identified it as Sautrāntika.
+Three monks, Zhiyi (531–597), Jizang and Jingying, labeled it a Hinayana school; it was Daoxuan (596–667) who first identified it as Sautrāntika.

 The Japanese scholars Katsura Shōryu and Fukuhara Ryōgon, in analyzing the doctrinal content, maintain that Harivarman is closest to the Bahuśrutīya school.
 This is also the position of A.K.
 Warder.
-Kumārajīva's student Sengrui discovered Harivarman had refused the abhidharma schools' approach to Buddhist seven times in the text, suggesting a strong sectarian division between them and the Sautrāntikas.
+Kumārajīva's student Sengrui discovered Harivarman had refused the abhidharma schools' approach to Buddhism seven times in the text, suggesting a strong sectarian division between them and the Sautrāntikas.

 Qian Lin notes the difficulty of using doctrinal analysis to pin down a specific school affiliation due to the fluidity of said schools and the terms used to refer to them.
 He cautiously places him among the Dārṣṭāntika-Sautrāntika.